 The story of the Welsh Revival of 1904-05 has been told many times and the details of those events can be found in books, articles and websites from many sources.
 Visitors come from across the world to the village to see the birthplace of Evan Roberts (1878- 1951) and also Moriah Chapel, which he attended as a boy and where he was finally laid to rest.

-Roberts’ birthplace is a long, two-storey pebble-dashed building called Island House, now providing bed and breakfast accommodation to visitors.
+Roberts’ birthplace is a long, two-storey pebble-dashed building called Island House, now providing bed and breakfast accommodation for visitors.
 It is at a quiet and pleasant spot in Gwynfe Road (SA4 6TE), overlooking Glanymoor Park.
 From the A4240 Borough Road, take the turning signposted to Loughor Foreshore, which leads into Bwlch Road and continues as Gwynfe Road.

 Moriah Chapel faces the traffic in Glebe Road (SA4 6QD), the main street through the village.
 Standing prominently in front is a granite memorial to Roberts with a cameo portrait and an inscription in Welsh.
 The present chapel dates from 1898, while an earlier chapel building was converted into a schoolroom in 1903.